Ballet Rogue presents 'The Nutcracker'

 Hyrst, who has been producing the performance since 1996, will retire this year leaving "The Nutcracker" to a new producer who will be announced in the new year.

 "I feel really positive about it," she said.
-"You know, 30 years is a long time, and I think I've done wonders, and I think I've done a great service to the community by sticking to doing the ballet in the park and 'The Nutcracker.'
+"You know 30 years (with Ballet Rogue) is a long time, and I think I've done wonders and I think I've done a great service to the community by sticking to doing the ballet in the park and 'The Nutcracker.'
 I would like to continue being involved in dance but not be so busy with it."

 Preparations for the each performance take nearly a year, and cost about $25,000.